 Youth Tobacco Use in Boulder County

 Additionally, the popularity and culture around vaping, as well as industry marketing tactics that target youth, has increased the number of young people who are using products that contain nicotine.
-The rate of youth vaping in Colorado is twice the national average (26% statewide compared to 13% nationally), and Boulder County has one of the highest rates of youth vaping in the state.
-The latest data available is from 2017 and shows that 33% of youth are current users, and 46% of youth have ever tried vaping devices.
+The rate of youth vaping in Colorado and Boulder County remains high.
+The latest data available is from 2019 and shows that 27.7% of youth are current users, and 46% of youth have ever tried vaping devices.

 Learn more about vaping devices and their health effects.